Priyanshi662/Priyanshi662/README.md

 - 🌱 I’m currently practicing **React, Node JS and Databases**

-- 👨‍💻 All of my projects are available at [https://github.com/Priyanshi662](https://github.com/Priyanshi662)
+- 👨‍💻 Some of my notable projects include :
+     - <p> Resume Wizard : <a href="https://github.com/Priyanshi662/resume-wizard" target="blank"> Project Link </a> </p> : An interactive site to generate customized resume of the user
+     - <p> Brain-pixel : The site can detect faces in the picture provided by the user and increment the score of the number of images submitted by the user</p>
+     - <p> Mini Utils : <a href="https://github.com/Priyanshi662/miniUtils" target="blank">Project Link</a></p> : javascript tools like drawing board and games like whack a mole!

-- 🎀 Usually codes in - C++ and  JAVA
+- 🎀 For problem solving my prefered languages are - C++ and  JAVA

 - 💬 Ask me about **MERN,CP,JAVA**

 - ⚡ Fun fact **I am obsessed with Reading novels!**
-- 🎆 Practicing DSA and CP too!

-<h3 align="left">Happy to connect!:</h3>
+<h3 align="left">Let's connect!</h3>
 <p align="left">
 <a href="https://twitter.com/priyanshi527" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="priyanshi527" height="30" width="40" /></a>
 <a href="https://linkedin.com/in/https://www.linkedin.com/in/priyanshi-jain-a26077201/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/priyanshi-jain-a26077201/" height="30" width="40" /></a>